 "Oh, I'm really scared," Harry retorted.

-The boys glared at each other for a moment longer before Malfoy turned and walked away as if trying for the swoopy bat-like stalking glide of Professor Snape only to fall short.
+"You should be," Malfoy smirked as they glared at each other for a moment longer before the boy turned and walked away as if trying for the swoopy bat-like stalking glide of Professor Snape only to fall short.

 The immediate decrease in tension was enough to thaw her stomach and focus the remaining uncomfortableness on what Harry just said about what they were.
 Intellectually she knew that Draco's use of the word girlfriend had just been a sharp stick he could use to poke Harry with and that Harry's agreement was an instinctual sign that it didn't hurt as well as opening up the possibility for him to use the same stick against Draco.
 What she didn't know though was whether that acknowledgement actually matched up with how he thought of her or not; she'd certainly used the boyfriend term in her own head a time or two but neither of them had said it out loud yet.